-NOTE: It is important to wait an additional 15 seconds after wireless function resumes before opening and closing the battery compartment again for any reason.
+NOTE: It is important to wait an additional 15 seconds after wireless function resumes before NOTE: It is important to wait an auditional to socialize and opening and closing the battery compartment again for any reason.
 Flight mode will resume if you open and close the battery compartment during this 15 second window.